 - Secondly, on the “liability” side, we will include “Debt” of $50,000.

-Under “assets”, first we will talk about “current assets”.
-Current assets are assets which can be liquidated quickly in cash.
+Under “assets,” first, we will talk about “current assets.”
+Current assets are assets that can be liquidated quickly in cash.
 Here are the items that come under current assets –

 - Cash & Cash Equivalents

 - Trade & Other Receivables